natgo/wt-wiki-scraper/wikitext-transpiled/ground/Achilles%20(65%20Rg.).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 The Achilles is best used for sniping and shoot and scoot tactics.
-Find a good spot where to shoot at enemies, aim carefully (RB need a good use of mils range estimation) and enjoy the fireworks!
+Find a good spot to shoot at enemies, aim carefully (RB need a good use of mils range estimation) and enjoy the fireworks!
 To make full use of its decent sniping capacity, find a spot that:

 * overlooks key passageway / street / battle area
 * is not too close to the frontline